 At Fair Oak the apples are washed before being put in the mill chase a few buckets at a time.
 Tommy goes round steadily in the groove in the cobbled floor where generations of horses trod before him.
 After a few circuits he gets to rest, while the crushed apples are scooped out and pressed, and fresh ones are added.

 The crushed apples are wrapped in squares of hessian, which are stacked up on the massive press stone to form a ‘cheese’.
 The cast iron screw brings the ‘shooter’ down to squeeze out the juice.
-It is stored in barrels through the winter and spring, fermenting quietly, and monitored to allow the flavours to develop.
+It is stored in barrels through the winter and spring, fermenting quietly.

 The following summer the cider is bottled ready for sale.